What are multi-car accidents?

 Crashes involving multiple cars in Georgia can be extremely dangerous–especially when they involve tractor trailers.
 Because there are more than two cars or trucks in these accidents, there is more than one impact that can cause damage and injuries to the drivers and passengers involved.
 Unfortunately, the injuries from these accidents can be serious, or even fatal.
-That’s why people injured in these accidents need a multi-car crash attorney who specializes in cases with three or more drivers.
+That’s why people injured in these accidents need a multi-vehicle car accident attorney in Atlanta who specializes in cases with three or more drivers.

 In Georgia, multiple car accidents happen all too often.
 In 2017, the Insurance Institute for Highway Safety (IIHS) reported 17,164 people died nationwide in multiple vehicle crashes with 725 of those fatalities happening in Georgia.
 Multi-car crashes happen on congested interstates like I‑20, I-85, and I-285, but also in other busy roadways like State Road 316 and Highway 78.
 These accidents are not just dangerous to the people involved.
 Crashes involving three or more cars are more likely to block roadways entirely.
 The congestion they cause can lead to additional car accidents involving the cars driving up to the scene.